owanturist/react-impulse/README.md

 ): T
 ```

-- `watcher` is a function that subscribes to all Impulses calling the [`Impulse#getState`][impulse__get_state] method inside the function.
+- `watcher` is a function that subscribes to all Impulses calling the [`Impulse#getValue`][impulse__get_value] method inside the function.
 - `[compare]` is an optional [`Compare`][compare] function.
 When not defined or `null` then [`Object.is`][object_is] applies as a fallback.

 The `useWatchImpulse` hook is an alternative to the [`watch`][watch] function.
-It executes the `watcher` function whenever any of the involved Impulses' state update but enqueues a re-render only when the resulting value is different from the previous.
+It executes the `watcher` function whenever any of the involved Impulses' value update but enqueues a re-render only when the resulting value is different from the previous.

-Custom hooks can use `useWatchImpulse` for reading and transforming the Impulses' states, so the host component doesn't need to wrap around the [`watch`][watch] HOC:
+Custom hooks can use `useWatchImpulse` for reading and transforming the Impulses' values, so the host component doesn't need to wrap around the [`watch`][watch] HOC:

 ```tsx
 const useSumAllAndMultiply = ({